danielkinguk/adaptive-perceptive-routing/ietf-121-agenda.md

  ### h.
 Who else should be involved in these discussions?

- i.
-Next steps
+ # Next steps

-   i.
+ ## a.
 Ask for a mailing list

-   ii.
  Consolidate and advance the drafts

    iii.
 Plan for a BoF in Bangkok